RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 $ git push origin submission
 ```

+By `<hash of commit to tag>`, we mean the 6-8 character hexadecimal string which uniquely identifies a commit.
 Check the remote has the tag where you wanted and that it also contains all the commits you did towards the tag!

 > [!IMPORTANT]